January 6, 2025

 • Be patient and give your plant time to adjust.

-• Keep the plant in stable conditions with consistent watering and lighting.
+• Keep the conditions stable for it.
+That means good watering and the right lighting.

 Contamination

-Something as simple as using unclean scissors for pruning can introduce problems to your pothos.
-I learned this lesson when yellow spots started appearing along cut edges on my plants.
+Something as simple as using unclean scissors when you prune can introduce problems to your pothos.
+I made this mistake myself.
+Yellow spots started appearing ok the edges of where I’d cut my pothos.

-The solution wasn’t about treating the leaves – it was about preventing the issue in the first place.
+The solution wasn’t about treating the leaves.
+It was about stopping the issue from happening in the first place.

 Creating a Plant Care Kit:

-• Fresh pots or thoroughly cleaned used ones
+• Fresh pots or used ones that you’ve cleaned fully

 A Professional’s Cleaning Schedule: